rsksmart/RSKIPs/IPs/RSKIP433.md

 }
 ```

-When the `stableGasPrice` feature is **enabled**, we should adjust the behaviour to retrieve BTC price data according to the he cached _minStableGasPrice_ or the specified method to keep transaction costs stable in fiat currency (like USD or EUR).
+When the `stableGasPrice` feature is **enabled**, we should adjust the behavior to retrieve BTC price data according to the he cached _minStableGasPrice_ or the specified method to keep transaction costs stable in fiat currency (like USD or EUR).
 It first checks if there is a recent, **cached** Bitcoin price within the defined _refresh rate_ and uses this value if available.
 If no valid cached price exists, it fetches the latest Bitcoin price using the specified method (HTTP_GET or ETH_CALL).

 If the price retrieval fails but a cached price is still valid, the system uses the cached price.
 If **both** the price fetch and cached price are unavailable, it defaults to the original `minGasPrice` setting.